proofzero/rollupid/docs/troubleshooting/faq.md

 1. Login to [https://console.rollup.id](https://console.rollup.id)
 2. Go to the "Billing and Invoicing" section on the bottom left navigation.
 3. Follow the prompt to select a billing email address.
 4. Email [promo@rollup.id](mailto:promo@rollup.id?subject=Claim%20my%20credits) with the email address selected in step 3.
-If you are claiming the additional $200 existing app credit and $200 1000 MAU credit let us know in the email by providing your app domain name and a screen shot of your total users.
+If you are claiming the additional $200 existing app credit and $200 1000 MAU credit let us know in the email by providing your app domain name and a screenshot of your total users.
 5. Someone will reply when credits have been applied

 {% hint style="info" %}